Community organizing: Community organizing in the 1990s

-In 1995, the rooftop dwellers in Kingland Apartments in Mong Kok protested against the Buildings Department' plan to demolish their rooftop homes.
+In 1995, the rooftop dwellers in Kingland Apartments in Mong Kok protested against the Buildings Department's plan to demolish their rooftop homes.
 The NGO SoCO, a university students organization Social Movement Resource Centre and some other citizens joined to form the "Kingland's friends" to support the residents.
 In March, around 20 residents and social workers demonstrated outside the government office.
 Three were alleged to have clashed with police and security guards and were arrested.
 In late April, the SoCo decided to withdraw from the "Kingland's friend" and close the case, claiming that "residents were swayed by students associations to plan illegal and violent ways for protest".
 In May, nearly 300 riot police cleared the Kingland Apartments.

 The aftermath of the series of events had an impact on the mode of community organizing in the social work sector.
 SoCo complained to TWESSC that some of their social workers joined "Kingland's Friends" and intervened in SoCo's work.
 The executive member and staff of TWESS had disagreement about social workers' position in joining social movements, leading to the dismissal of six workers.
 The TWESSC was disbanded in January 1997.
 In 1995, the government announced a plan to eventually abolish NLCDPs.
 On 1 July 1997, the sovereignty of Hong Kong was handed over to mainland China.
 The SAR government changed the subvention model to giving a "lump sum grant", which is seen as a measure to depoliticize social work by some scholars.
 As a result, "radical community organizing" by social workers became less common.